DoctorRiptide/Custom-Moderator-DiscordBot/README.md

-# Discord-Logger
+# Discord Moderator
-Discord message logger
+Carsey's Discord Moderator

 This is the product of a freelance assignment.

 Open for public usage